-Auth0 uses a large amount of data to identify patterns that signal that a credential stuffing attack is taking place.
-Auth0 uses data statistical models to determine when bursts of traffic are likely to be from a bot or script.
-Users who attempt to sign in or to create accounts from IPs that are determined to have a high likelihood of being a credential stuffing attack will see a CAPTCHA step.
+Auth0 uses a large amount of data and statistical models to identify patterns that signal when bursts of traffic are likely to be from a bot or script.
+Users who attempt to sign in or create accounts from IPs that are determined to have a high likelihood of being part of a credential stuffing attack will see a CAPTCHA step.
 The triggers are designed so that this only happens for bad traffic; the objective is to not show any friction to legitimate users.
-This block remains in place until the user changes their password.

 Restrictions and limitations